Haefliger's differentiable cohomology: Haefliger's differentiable cohomology

 is called {\bf holonomic} when $\sigma=j^l f: x\to j^l_x f$ for some $f: \BB\to \BB$.
 It is possible to define a distribution $\CC^l$ on $J^l(\BB, \BB)$ via the request that holonomic sections are precisely its integral sections. \begin{defn} The {\bf Cartan distribution} $\CC^l$ on $J^l(\BB, \BB)$ is the distribution on $J^l(\BB, \BB)$ such that a section $\sigma: \BB\to J^l(\BB, \BB)$ is holonomic if and only if its image is an integral manifold of $\CC^l$. \end{defn} The Cartan distribution on jet spaces is a very well known object.
 In particular, it plays a central role in the geometric theory of PDEs; among the extensive literature, see for example~\cite{KRASILSHCHIKVERBOVETSKY, GOLDSCHMIDT}.
 A more explicit definition can be given by adopting the dual point of view.
 One defines a one form $\omega^l$ on $J^l(\BB, \BB)$ valued in the vertical bundle $\ker (dpr)$ of the projection $pr: J^l(\BB, \BB)\to J^{l-1}(\BB, \BB)$ by

-and then $\CC^l=\ker(\omega^l)$ can either be taken as an alternative definition (see~\cite{MARIA,ORI,Francesco}) or proven as a lemma.
+and then $\CC^l=\ker(\omega^l)$ can either be taken as an alternative definition (see~\cite{MARIA,ORI,FRANCESCO}) or proven as a lemma.
 What matters for us is the following \begin{prp}[ \cite{MARIA, ORI}] For any Lie pseudogroup $\Gamma$ and for any $l\geq 1$, the Cartan distribution $\CC^l$ restricts to $J^l\Gamma$ as a regular multiplicative distribution (still denoted by $\CC^l$). \end{prp} The multiplicativity of the Cartan distribution on the jet groupoids $J^l\Gamma$ of a Lie pseudogroup is a key property when studying the geometry of PDE.
 See~\cite{MARIA} for a systematic study of ``Cartan-like'' multiplicative forms on groupoids and~\cite{ORI} for a modern take on Cartan's seminal work on pseudogroups, where the role of multiplicativity is made explicit.

 The above discussion stays true when the positive natural number $l$ is replaced by $\infty$.
 That is, $J^\infty\Gamma$ is equipped with a multiplicative distribution $\CC^\infty$ that comes as a restriction of an analogous distribution on $J^\infty(\BB, \BB)$ detecting holonomic sections. $\CC^\infty$ a smooth object in the sense of pf-manifolds, i.e. the ``limit'' of the distributions $\CC^l$.
 Indeed, to make these claims, as well as the following one, completely rigorous, one needs to work with profinite dimensional manifolds; see the Appendix and in particular Examples~\ref{exam-Jinfty-R},~\ref{exm:Car-distr-J},~\ref{ex:Cartan-form-R},~\ref{exam-pair-groupoid} and~\ref{exam-Lie-pseudogroups}.
-What one is able to see is that: \begin{thm} The distribution $\CC^\infty$ on $J^\infty\Gamma$ is \begin{itemize} \item multiplicative; \item a connection with respect to $s:J^\infty\Gamma\to \BB$; \item involutive. \end{itemize} \end{thm} \begin{proof} The proof is well known; we sketch it for the sake of completeness.
+What one is able to see is that: \begin{thm} The distribution $\CC^\infty$ on $J^\infty\Gamma$ is \begin{itemize} \item multiplicative; \item a connection with respect to $s:J^\infty\Gamma\to \BB$; \item involutive (i.e. a flat connection, see the second part of Lemma~\ref{lemma-general-D}). \end{itemize} \end{thm} \begin{proof} The proof is well known; we sketch it for the sake of completeness.

 First of all, as explained in the Appendix, the pf-tangent space $TJ^\infty\Gamma$ can be identified with the limit $\plim TJ^l\Gamma$; as a consequence, the Cartan distribution can be identified with the sequence $\{\CC^l\}$ of the finite dimensional Cartan distributions, which is compatible with~\eqref{eq:the-jet-tower} in the sense that $dpr (\CC^l)\subset \CC^{l-1}$.
 With this in mind, $\CC^\infty$ straight away inherits its multiplicativity from the multiplicativity of the $\CC^l$'s, which can be checked directly (for example using the forms $\omega^l$'s introduced above~\cite{ORI}).